A Welcoming Hub for Iraqi Culture and Community

 Iraqi Canadian Society Father’s Day Celebration 2025

-The Iraqi Canadian Society hosted a lively Father’s Day event filled with music by Saif Shaheen, games, food, and heartfelt recognition for fathers and volunteers who contributed to this year’s Carassauga Festival of Cultures.
-The gathering brought the community together in a joyful atmosphere, offering a refreshing break from the challenges of current times.
-A wonderful display of culture, connection, and celebration despite the summer heat.
+The Iraqi Canadian Society hosted a lively Father’s Day event at Inanna venue filled with music by Saif Shaheen, games, food, and heartfelt recognition for fathers and volunteers who contributed to this year’s Carassauga Festival of Cultures.

 Carassauga festival 2025

-The Iraqi Canadian Society was honored to represent Iraq once again at Carassauga Festival 2025, one of Canada’s largest and most beloved multicultural events.
+The Iraqi Canadian Society was honored to once again represent Iraq at Carassauga Festival 2025, one of Canada’s largest and most beloved multicultural events.
 This annual celebration brings together diverse communities from across the region, offering a unique platform to share culture, traditions, and stories with thousands of visitors.

 At the Iraqi Pavilion, we welcomed guests with open arms and hearts, creating an immersive experience filled with authentic Iraqi music, vibrant dancing, and mouthwatering traditional dishes.
 The festival was a joyful gathering where people of all ages connected, reminisced, and celebrated our shared heritage.